 Protecting iOS Applications

-This article has been updated since the repository described is no longer maintained.
-Still, we’d be more than happy to help with apps’ security issues.
-Shoot us an e-mail and we'll get back to you soon!
+Important to note: We have just released a brand new obfuscation tool for iOS apps, supporting the newest Apple’s products and Swift language.
+For more information and Github link, please click here.
+The repository described below is no longer maintained.
+We’d be more than happy to help with apps’ security issues.
+Shoot us an e-mail and we’ll get back to you soon!

 Security of applications is especially vital in the mobile world.
 We need to use different tools to hide our IP against attackers or other companies which can try to copy our products.
 It’s rather simple when using web technologies.
 All your code sits on the server under your full control, and no one except you has access to sources and implementation details.
 It’s especially difficult for mobile devices, where you have to ship applications compiled in a format understandable for OS, i.e. Android or iOS.
 One of the techniques especially useful in hiding our secrets is obfuscation.
 Obfuscation makes programs, i.e. source or machine code, difficult for humans to understand.
 It isn’t irreversible, but most people will give up sooner.